 There are a few ways to slow downwash trading in the crypto market.
 From the BTI report, there is a clear indication that exchanges and informational websites like CMC need to have stricter regulations.
 This includes making trading data more transparent to users on the platform.

-Messari has a column on their site called the Real-10 volume.
+Messari has a column on its site called the Real-10 volume.
 This is trading volume data from the top 10 exchanges that do not wash trade at a high percentage.
 Also, CMC has a similar metric, but they need to perform more checks on the exchanges they list on the site.

-Finally, users can spot fake trading volume by looking at the exchange’s 24hour trade volume and the amount of crypto in their wallet.
+Finally, users can spot fake trading volume by looking at the exchange’s 24-hour trade volume and the amount of crypto in their wallet.
 If the trade volume greatly exceeds the amount in the wallet, there is a good chance that the exchange is wash trading.

-Although wash trading is a popular method among large scale investors and crypto exchanges, it is declining year on year.
+Although wash trading is a popular method among large-scale investors and crypto exchanges, it is declining year on year.

 As more exchanges are regulated, traders have less opportunity to engage in most forms of price manipulation.